Warren Buffett-backed BYD slumps after crash in China

-BEIJING/HONG KONG (Reuters) - Shares of Warren Buffett-backed Chinese automaker BYD Co Ltd (1211.HK)(002594.SZ) slumped in heavy volume on Monday after a deadly weekend accident involving one of its electric vehicles which caught fire, according to media reports.
+BEIJING/HONG KONG, May 28 (Reuters) - Shares of Warren Buffett-backed Chinese automaker BYD Co Ltd slumped in heavy volume on Monday after a deadly weekend accident involving one of its electric vehicles which caught fire, according to media reports.

 A Nissan GT-R crashed into a BYD e6 taxi at high speed in the southern Chinese city of Shenzhen early on Saturday.
 The all-electric battery car caught fire and three people were killed, Chinese media reported, citing police.